adobe/NLP-Cube/README.md

 ## News

 **[15 April 2019]** - We are releasing version 1.1 models - check all [supported languages below](#languages).
-Both models 1.0 and 1.1 are trained on the same UD2.2 corpus; however, models 1.1 do not use vector embeddings, thus reducing the time and disk space required to download them.
+Both 1.0 and 1.1 models are trained on the same [UD2.2 corpus](http://hdl.handle.net/11234/1-2837); however, models 1.1 do not use vector embeddings, thus reducing disk space and time required to use them.
 Some languages actually have a slightly increased accuracy, some a bit decreased.
 By default, NLP Cube will use the latest (at this time) 1.1 models.

-To use the older 1.0 models just specify this version in the ``load`` call: ``cube.load("en",1.0)`` (``en`` for English, or any other language code).
+To use the older 1.0 models just specify this version in the ``load`` call: ``cube.load("en", 1.0)`` (``en`` for English, or any other language code).
 This will download (if not already downloaded) and use _this_ specific model version.
 Same goes for any language/version you want to use.

-If you already have NLP Cube installed and **want to use the newer 1.1 models**, type either ``cube.load("en",1.1)`` or ``cube.load("en","latest")`` to auto-download them.
+If you already have NLP Cube installed and **want to use the newer 1.1 models**, type either ``cube.load("en", 1.1)`` or ``cube.load("en", "latest")`` to auto-download them.
 After this, calling ``cube.load("en")`` without version number will automatically use the latest ones from your disk.

 <hr>